microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0/Update-MgUserSettingShiftPerenceByRef.md

     - `[StartTime <String>]`: Start time for the time range.
   - `[TimeZone <String>]`: Specifies the time zone for the indicated time.

-BODYPARAMETER <IMicrosoftGraphShiftPreferences>: shiftPreferences
+BODYPARAMETER <IMicrosoftGraphShiftPreferences1>: shiftPreferences
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[CreatedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
   - `[LastModifiedBy <IMicrosoftGraphIdentitySet>]`: identitySet
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Application <IMicrosoftGraphIdentity>]`: identity